Opening academic year 2017/18

-On Monday 4 September 2017 Maastricht University celebrates the official Opening of the Academic Year 2017/18.
-This year’s theme is: ‘Can academics change the world?’.
+On Monday 4 September 2017 Maastricht University celebrated the official opening of the academic year 2017/18.
+This year’s theme was: ‘Can academics change the world?’.

-Also, the Student Award and the Edmond Hustinx Prize for a promising young researcher will be awarded.
+The Student Award and the Edmond Hustinx Prize for a promising young researcher were also awarded.

 Action Research competition

-During the morning symposium, ‘action research’ will be the central theme, with Shyama V. Ramani, professor of Development Economics at UNU-MERIT, as the keynote speaker.
-Students (bachelor’s, master’s and PhDs) will pitch their ideas for a project involving ‘academic entrepreneurship’, for which they can win an award and receive personal guidance from Prof. Ramani.
+During the morning symposium, ‘action research’ was the central theme, with Shyama V. Ramani, professor of Development Economics at UNU-MERIT, as the keynote speaker.
+Students (bachelor’s, master’s and PhDs) pitched their ideas for a project involving ‘academic entrepreneurship’, for which they could win an award and receive personal guidance from Prof. Ramani.